 Whales of Iceland is the largest museum dedicated to whales in Europe and possibly the world.
-To scale and based on specific individuals found in the wild, a team of expert craftsmen have sculpted 23 life-like and detailed cetaceans found in Icelandic waters.
+Life-sized and based on specific individuals found in the wild, a team of expert craftsmen have sculpted 23 life-like and detailed cetaceans found in Icelandic waters.
 The audio guides are narrated by an international group of marine biologists and tour guides.
 Great for families and guests of all ages, we at Whales of Iceland are dedicated to informing our guests about these magnificent creatures.

 Whales of Iceland and the Marine Research Institute have worked together on one of the most powerful whale research and education programs in Iceland.
 The research was carried out with satellite tracking on whales around Iceland.
 Guests can monitor their movement in and out of the Icelandic fjords with an interactive station inside the museum.
-Our newest exhibit, the Fin Whale Room, was designed in cooperation with local whale scientists.
-And we look forward to strengthening our relationship with whale research even further in 2022 - stay tuned for updates.
+Our newest exhibit, the Fin Whale Theatre, was designed in cooperation with local whale scientists.
+And we look forward to strengthening our relationship with whale research even further in 2023 - stay tuned for updates.

 Whales of Iceland is located in the Grandi harbour district, which only about 15 minutes’ walk from the city centre.
 Grandi was previously a place for the fishing industry, where fisherman fixed their fishing nets and fishing vessels landed their catches.
 Today, Grandi is becoming one of Reykjavik's most sought after areas, where you can find some of Iceland's best restaurants, small shops selling Icelandic design, and three supermarkets.
 Grandi is also home to a variety of attractions, which we are proud to be one of.
 The harbour where whale watching and other trips depart from is only a short walk away.
 City bus 14 stops outside the museum, as does the hop-on/hop-off City Sightseeing bus.
 Free visitor parking is available onsite.